I-2-1-60.Disqualification of an Administrative Law Judge Assigned to a Case

 c.
 After the Hearing

-• The ALJ is disqualifying himself or herself;
+• The ALJ is disqualifying themself;

 • Another ALJ will be assigned to decide the case;